RedHatInsights/frontend-operator/README.md

 If your app does not have an entry into app-interface yet, `bonfire namespace reserve` will supply you with a bootstrapped namespace to deploy your application with `oc apply -f $My-Frontend-CRD.yaml -n $NS`

-## Local development for contributions
+## Local development for contributors

 **Note**: We only recommend this method for local development on the **operator** **itself**.